lyteword/chspurgeon-tod/volume-2/psalm-42.md

 2\.His&nbsp;*relation*&nbsp;to God, and&nbsp;*interest*&nbsp;in him—&nbsp;*And my God.
 T. Horton.*&nbsp;

-## WORKS UPON THE FORTY-SECOND PSALM
+## Works Upon The Forty-Second Psalm

 A Practical Exposition of the Forty-second Psalm, in ten Sermons, in&nbsp;*Choice and Practical Expositions on four select Psalms.*&nbsp;Psalms 4, 42, 51, 63.
 By THOMAS HORTON, D.D.
 1675.
 Folio.